ChicoState/ux-SoundCircle/phaseII/README.md

 ## Introduction

-Durring Phase II of the Sound Circle Application, our time was spent focused on gathering data from . . . in order to fine-tune and modify our Wireframes design to better help our partner Software Engineers application in their software design process.
+Durring Phase II of the Sound Circle Application, time was spent focusing on gathering data from evaluators using a Cognative Walkthrough and informal feedback approach.
+Using our newly collected ideas in order to fine-tune and modify our Wireframes design to better help our partner Software Engineers application in their software design process.

 !!!
 Describe the general problem that the project is trying to solve and the focus of this interval of work !!! followed by a brief summary of the UX team's focus for this phase of work.